 We’re still working together safely apart for our customers

 To tackle the spread of Covid-19, Scottish Government restrictions continue.
-While many areas will enter stricter lockdowns on Friday 20 November 2020, Link and partner services are classed as essential by the Scottish Government so we are able to continue to serve our tenants and communities across Scotland.
+All areas of mainland Scotland entered lockdown on Monday 4 January 2021, Link and partner services are classed as essential by the Scottish Government so we are able to continue to provide key services to our tenants and communities across Scotland.

 Our service delivery for Link customers including social housing tenants and mid-market rent tenants is outlined below:

-- Repairs will continue as normal (subject to Scottish Government guidelines and following safety measures)
+- Only emergency and urgent repairs will be carried out while lockdown continues (subject to Scottish Government guidelines and following safety measures)

-- Essential home visits from housing, sheltered housing and retirement housing officers will continue (subject to Scottish Government guidelines and following safety measures)
+- We are unable to carry out home visits at this time (subject to Scottish Government guidelines and following safety measures)

 For the latest guidance on COVID-19 and staying safe please visit www.gov.scot/coronavirus-covid-19/.

 If you have any questions about Link’s services please get in touch through the ZenDesk live chat on www.linkhousing.org.uk or call 03451 400 100.